LoopKit/loopdocs/docs/loop-3/loop-3-features.md

 ### Manual Bolus Screen

-When the `Bolus` screen is entered direct from the toolbar, the button choices are `Enter Bolus` if none is recommended, `Deliver` if a value is on the `Bolus` row or `Cancel` using the button on the upper left.
+When the `Bolus` screen is entered directly from the toolbar, the button choices are `Enter Bolus` if none is recommended, `Deliver` if a value is on the `Bolus` row or `Cancel` using the button on the upper left.
 The user can also tap on the value on the `Bolus` row to bring up a keyboard to modify that amount.
 When doing that, the value is automatically set to zero.

-There are other errors messages that might be displayed if the pump or CGM is not active.
-Those are found on the [Loop-dev Displays](loop-3-displays.md) page.
+There are other alert messages that might be displayed if the pump or CGM is not active.
+Those are found on the [Loop 3 Displays](loop-3-displays.md) page.

 The two graphics below are examples of manual bolus screens.